Greater Sydney Commission

 Land use forecast scenarios inform transformative program in Western Parkland City, Sydney.

-In 2019, the Greater Sydney Commission engaged SGS to develop land use forecast scenarios to support the Western Sydney PIC Program for the Western Parkland City.
+In 2019, the Greater Sydney Commission engaged SGS to develop land use forecast scenarios to support the Western Sydney PIC Program for Western Parkland City.
 The land use forecasts were to identify and cost the required infrastructure and services to support future growth and determine the staging and sequencing of this future growth.
 The process involved:

 - working closely with nine local councils across Western Sydney